People shrug off email outreach as unwanted spam. But, in reality, it can be very effective at establishing connections.

 Let’s click “Continue” and walk through some additional settings.

-The first one is pre-set to find relevant podcast contacts associated with your target podcasts.
+The first one is pre-set to find the right podcast contacts associated with your target podcasts.
 It’s automatically set to find the right podcasts hosts, so no need to change anything here.

 The second one relates to AI personalization.